-Based on the Customer Agency's contracts with its suppliers, ARC staff or the vendor via IPP enters the invoice date and the later of the invoice receipt date, or the earlier of the formal or constructive acceptance dates in Oracle based on the supporting documentation from the Customer Agency On a daily basis, Oracle selects invoices that are due for payment and creates files for manual uploading into Treasury's Secure Payment System (SPS).
+Based on the Customer Agency's contracts with its suppliers, ARC staff enters the later of the invoice receipt date, or the earlier of the formal or constructive acceptance dates in Oracle based on the supporting documentation from the Customer Agency or dates provided by the Customer Agency's approver in IPP.
+The invoice date is entered into Oracle by ARC staff or interfaces from the IPP Invoice.
+On a daily basis, Oracle selects invoices that are due for payment and creates files for manual uploading into Treasury's Secure Payment System (SPS).
 The ARC SPS certifying officer compares the number and dollar amount of payments from the SPS generated schedule to the payment files generated by Oracle to ensure all payment files have been uploaded For invoices that are subject to the Prompt Payment Act, Oracle schedules to Treasury. payments to disburse 30 days after the later of the invoice receipt date and the earlier of the date of formal or constructive acceptance (unless the supplier's contract or invoice states otherwise).
-If the vendor is classified as a Small Business, Oracle schedules payment as soon as approved.
+All vendor invoices are scheduled for payment as soon as approved.
 Any payments that are subject to the Prompt Payment Act that are paid after their Oracle scheduled due date are subject to prompt pay interest to cover the period the payment was due but not paid.
 Oracle automatically determines if interest is due based on the dates in the accounting system.
-If interest is due, Oracle calculates interest and generates an interest payment to the vendor, provided the total interest is more than one dollar.
+If interest is due, Oracle calculates interest and generates an interest payment to the vendor, provided the total interest is one dollar or more.